Best things to do in the Bay of Islands

 10. Discover the giant trees in Puketi Forest

 There are few places in the world where you can find a forest as vast and beautiful as Puketi Forest.
 The name Puketi comes from the Māori words for "many" and "trees," which gives us a clear indication of what we should expect when visiting this beautiful place.
 Located just outside of Opua on the east coast of New Zealand's North Island, this area offers visitors plenty of things to do.
-From hiking through native forests to exploring underground caves with glow worms—there's something for everyone here!
+From hiking through native forests to exploring underground caves with glow worms, there's something for everyone here!
 To fully capture the experience of this stunning forest, take a stroll along the easy one-hour walking loop through the forest, marvelling at the local plant and wildlife and getting up close to the ancient kauri trees along the way.

-11. Explore the bay on horseback
+11. Explore the Bay Of Islands region on horseback

 If you are an avid horse rider or just curious to try, don’t miss a chance to join a Horse Trek'n Tour.
 These are great for families, as the horses are well-trained and very docile.
 If you have never ridden a horse before, this is your chance to try all while learning about the local area.
 The tour guides are friendly and knowledgeable and give great insight into the wildlife and culture of the surrounding Waitangi area as you trot along the countryside.